rightlag/pyswagger/README.md

   - **Roadmap**
     - `$ref` support
     - Automatically determine MIME type for content-negotiation if not specified when issuing requests
-    - Support for Swagger schema specifications to be read from hosted sites instead of reading them from local device
     - ~~Support for OAuth~~

 # Introduction